Visual Resources Center

-NEW: The Art Department has recently licensed the Archivision library, a collection of high-quality art and architecture photographs for scholarship and teaching.
+NEW: The Art Department has recently licensed 80,000 images from the Archivision library, a collection of high-quality art and architecture photographs for scholarship and teaching.
 These images were integrated into CCDID in 2018.

 The Visual Resources Center offers software and hardware tutorials throughout the year.
 Check the tutorials calendar for our current offerings and workshop descriptions.
 Meghan Rubenstein, the Curator of Visual Resources, is also available to discuss specific projects one-on-one.

 Software and Hardware